tstyle/doxx/README.md

 ### User Quickstart Guide

-The [User Quickstart Guide](http://doxx.org/quickstart/user/) is for anyone who would like to learn how to build projects from the third party developers or from the doxx Package Repository.
+The [User Quickstart Guide](http://doxx.org/quickstart/user/) is for anyone who would like to learn how to build projects from third party developers or from the doxx Package Repository.

 ### Developer Quickstart Guide